Hawxy/Auth0Net.DependencyInjection/README.md

         .AddAccessToken(config => config.AudienceResolver = request => request.RequestUri.GetLeftPart(UriPartial.Authority));
 ```

 ### M2M Organizations Support

 This library includes support for [Machine-to-Machine (M2M) Access for Organizations](https://auth0.com/docs/manage-users/organizations/organizations-for-m2m-applications), including static and dynamic scenarios.
 This feature is important if your internal or third-party services expect a token to be scoped to a specific Auth0 organization.

+Your Auth0 org must have this functionality configured before

 #### Static Organization